Shot noise

 Simulating Poisson random variables – Direct method

 If you were to write from scratch a program that simulates a homogeneous Poisson point process, the trickiest part would be the random number of points, which requires simulating a Poisson random variable.
-In previous posts, such as this one and this one, I’ve simply used the inbuilt functions for simulating (or generating) Poisson random variables (or variates).1In the literature, researchers describe methods for generating random deviates or variates.
+In previous posts on simulating this point process, such as this one and this one, I’ve simply used the inbuilt functions for simulating (or generating) Poisson random variables (or variates).1In the literature, researchers describe methods for generating random deviates or variates.
 But, in my informal way, I will often say simulate random variables or generate random variates, somewhat interchangeably.

 But how would one create such a Poisson function using just a standard uniform random variate generator?
-In this post I will write my own Poisson simulation code in MATLAB, Python, C and C#, which can be found here.
+In this post I present my own Poisson simulation code in MATLAB, Python, C and C#, which can be found here.

 The method being used depends on the value of the Poisson parameter, denoted here by \(\lambda\), which is the mean (as well as the variance) of a random variable with a Poisson distribution.
 If this parameter value is small, then a direct simulation method can be used to generate Poisson random variates.
 In practice a small Poisson parameter is a number less than some number between 10 to 30.